Immunisations - Children

 HPV can also cause genital warts.

-Please see the NHS website for more information on HPV
+Please see the NHS website for more information on HPV.

 HPV is very common, and as HPV infections do not usually cause any symptoms, often people will not know they’re infected.
 Most people will become infected with HPV at some point in their lives, and their bodies will get rid of it naturally without treatment.
 However, in some cases the infection stays in the body for many years, and then, for no apparent reason, starts to cause damage.